-The FIA Institute has employed a multi-tiered strategy to achieve this objective: firstly, it has created a best practice framework for the development of officials; secondly, it will accredit those National Sporting Authorities (ASNs) who adopt the framework; thirdly, it will develop and rollout training infrastructure; and finally, it will conduct a range of knowledge-sharing activities.
+The FIA has employed a multi-tiered strategy to achieve this objective: firstly, it has created a best practice framework for the development of officials; secondly, it will accredit those National Sporting Authorities (ASNs) who adopt the framework; thirdly, it will develop and rollout training infrastructure; and finally, it will conduct a range of knowledgesharing activities.

-The programme will also integrate with the work of the FIA Institute Medical Programme, and medical specific accreditation will be available in the future.
+The programme is also integrated with the work of the FIA Medical programme and medical specific accreditation is available.